 TRAVELLING AROUND VIETNAM

-If you have finally decided to move, read this list of must-pack for your moving, from there, you can download our free printable checklist for packing and getting ready.
+If you have finally decided to move, read this list of must-pack items for your move, from there, you can download our free printable checklist for packing and getting ready.

 Vietnamese is probably one of the most hospitable and warm people I have encountered in my life.
 When I was living in the north of Vietnam, a local family invited me to live with them for a month, no questions asked, they provided me with my own room and fed me for the whole time I was with them.
 The locals are happy to help you out or simply speak to you in English.
 You will be offered food by your neighbours or will ask you if you need help.
 They will smile at you and greet you on the street and even make a small conversation despite the occasional language barrier.